- Jim McGann, VP of Information Discovery, Index Engines ( http://www.indexengines.com/), says:

 Two of the most obvious and primary concerns of legacy backup tapes are the importance of their content and the security of that content.
 Lying around, these tapes have the potential to pose security risks and thus possess inherent liability.
 That’s the problem, and now Index Engines has created the solution.

 Index Engines, a New Jersey-based enterprise information discovery company, recently introduced a free “Data Assessment Program for Backup Tapes.”
-This new program provides a map of all your data on backup tapes, such as unmanaged pst’s and ex-employee files, to better understand the user environment, help establish appropriate policies and promote defensible deletion of irrelevant content. which will be fully indexed and a report of the content will be generated using Index Engines’ comprehensive enterprise reporting.
+This new program provides a map of all your data on backup tapes, such as unmanaged pst’s and ex-employee files, to better understand the user environment, help establish appropriate policies and promote defensible deletion of irrelevant content.
+Qualified enterprise participants in the Data Assessment Program are given the opportunity to process up to five tapes, which will be fully indexed and a report of the content will be generated using Index Engines’ comprehensive enterprise reporting.

 About the Author